On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

 \begin{defi} The {\it decorated representation variety} is

 The {\it decorated character variety} is the GIT quotient

-\end{defi} The precise links between the different versions of representation and character varieties are described in details in the introduction of \cite{FGKRT}.
-It should be noted that for a given generic representation $\rho : \Gamma \rightarrow \mbox{PGL(3,$\C$)}$, there exists only a finite number of possible decorations.
-Indeed, if $p\in\mathcal{P}$ is the fixed point of a parabolic element $\gamma\in \Gamma$, it should be mapped by $\phi$ to a flag that is invariant for $\rho(\gamma)$.
+\end{defi} The precise links between the different versions of representation and character varieties are described in detail in the introduction of \cite{FGKRT}.
+It should be noted that for a given ``generic'' representation $\rho : \Gamma \rightarrow \mbox{PGL(3,$\C$)}$, there exists only a finite number of possible decorations.
+Let us explain what we mean here by generic.
+The set of elements in SL(3,$\C$) that preserve only a finite number of flags is Zariski open.
+We call these elements generic.
+Now a representation will be called generic whenever the image of any peripheral subgroup contains at least one generic element.
+In this case, if $p\in\mathcal{P}$ is the (global) fixed point of a peripheral subgroup $\Gamma_p$, it should be mapped by $\phi$ to a flag that is invariant for $\rho(\Gamma_p)$.
+By genericity there is only a finite number of possible such flags.
 By equivariance, the map $\phi$ is completely determined by its values on a choice of representatives of the orbits of $\Gamma$ on $\mathcal{P}$.
-As there is a finite number of cusps, and that each generic element in SL(3,$\C$) preserves a finite number of flags, the number of possible $\phi$ for a given $\rho$ is finite.
+As there is a finite number of cusps, the number of possible $\phi$ for a given $\rho$ is finite.
+Non-generic representation classes form a Zariski closed subset of the character variety, which may contain some components.

 For our purposes, we chose the point $[\rho_0]$ in $\chi_3(\pi)$ ($\rho_0$ is described in Section \ref{ss:upper-bound}).

 \begin{prop} The representation $\rho_0$ admits a unique decoration. \end{prop}